seveas/git-spindle/docs/bitbucket.rst

 This command accepts all options git clone accepts and will forward those to :command:`git clone`.

+.. describe:: git bb cat <file>...

+Display the contents of a file on BitBucket.
+File can start with repository names and refs.
+For example: `master:bin/git-bb`, `git-spindle:master:bin/git-bb` or `seveas/git-spindle:master:bin/git-bb`.

+.. describe:: git bb ls <dir>...

+Display the contents of a directory on BitBucket.
+Directory can start with repository names and refs.
+For example: `master:bin/git-bb`, `git-spindle:master:bin/git-bb` or `seveas/git-spindle:master:bin/git-bb`.

 .. describe:: git bb fork [--ssh|--http] [<repo>]

 Fork another person's git repository on BitBucket and clone that repository